saferpay/sndbx/texts/interfaces.md

 # The Interfaces

-Saferpay consist of two main interfaces and a set of different modules that can added to each interface depending on the business requriements.
+Saferpay consist of two main interfaces and a set of different additional modules that can added to each interface depending on the business requriements and payment flow.

 The Main interfaces are:
 - **Payment Page Interface**